trustoverip/tswg-cesr-specification/spec/spec.md

 }
 ```

-As before the `SAID` will be a 44 character CESR encoded Blake3-256 digest.
+As before, the SAID will be a 44-character CESR encoded Blake3-256 digest.
 The serialization will be *JSON*.
-The `said` field value in the `dict` is to be populated with the resulting `SAID`.
-First the value of the `said` field is replaced with a 44 character dummy string as follows:
+The`said` field value in the `dict` is to be populated with the resulting SAID.
+First the value of the `said` field is replaced with a 44-character dummy string as follows:

 ```python
 {